Job Title: Director of Education

-The New Art Center is a non-profit, community art education space which offers

-  exceptional opportunities to make, exhibit, view, think about and talk about

-  art.
-The Center seeks a dynamic, experienced Director of Education to oversee,

-  implement and evaluate all programs, including studio art classes for all ages,

-  exhibitions and associated public programs.
-This position will have primary

-  operational responsibility for all New Art Center educational programming for

-  the public.
-The position works with all staff and is also responsible for many

-  aspects of the organization’s infrastructure: including operations, human

-  resources and administration.
-The Director of Education is part of the senior

-  management team, and works closely with the Executive Director on organizational

-  development, strategic planning, outreach and finances.
+The New Art Center is a non-profit, community art education space which offers exceptional opportunities to make, exhibit, view, think about and talk about art.
+The Center seeks a dynamic, experienced Director of Education to oversee, implement and evaluate all programs, including studio art classes for all ages, exhibitions and associated public programs.
+This position will have primary operational responsibility for all New Art Center educational programming for the public.
+The position works with all staff and is also responsible for many aspects of the organization’s infrastructure: including operations, human resources and administration.
+The Director of Education is part of the senior management team, and works closely with the Executive Director on organizational development, strategic planning, outreach and finances.

-  - Ensure smooth day-to-day operations of a busy art school, with over 2,500

-  enrollments in two facilities each year.
+- Ensure smooth day-to-day operations of a busy art school, with over 2,500 annual enrollments in two facilities and online.

-  - Provide all staff (direct reports and others) with a strong, supportive,

-  approachable presence, empowering staff building, clear goals and work plans,

-  access to resources, accountability, and troubleshooting.
+- Provide all staff (direct reports and others) with a strong, supportive, approachable presence, empowering staff, building clear goals and work plans, facilitating access to resources, accountability, and troubleshooting.

-  - Manage, evaluate and hire (as needed) a faculty of 30-40 artist/teachers,

-  studio managers, Registrar, and Facilities Manager, as well as identify, hire,

-  train and manage temporary summer/vacation staff.
+- Manage, evaluate and hire (as needed) a faculty of 30-40 artist/teachers, studio managers, Registrar, and Facilities Manager, as well as identify, hire, train and manage temporary summer/vacation staff.

 - Manage budget for education and exhibition programs revenues and expenses.